 Significant changes are happening in food and agricultural markets in developing countries.
-The observed changes in Asia concern most importantly the emergence of modern retail in food retail (Reardon et al., 2003) and the increased consumption of high-value agricultural products (Gulati et al., 2007; Delgado et al., 2008).
-The rapid changes in these markets has led to a large body of research as to better try to understand the impacts of these changes on producers, consumers, and on the food system as a whole (e.g. Reardon et al, 2010; Pingali, 2007; Swinnen and Vandeplas, 2010; Maertens and Swinnen, 2009).

-One of the changes in food systems that has recently been documented is the decline of the sales of loose products and the rapid emergence of branded products in food retail in Asia (Minten et al., 2011).
-For example, the sales of branded rice in traditional markets in Beijing increased by 8% over the course of five years.
-Given that modern retail has grown at 23% over the same period (Reardon et al., 2010) and given that modern retail almost exclusively sells branded products, the effective importance of brands has even grown more.
-Similar patterns are seen in other countries in Asia.
-In a study in Delhi, it was shown that 31%, 70%, and 78% of all rice, wheat atta, and mustard oil sold by traditional retailers was branded (Minten et al., 2010).
-This increasing sales of branded food products is assumed to be an important vehicle to add value to an agricultural product and might have important impacts on consumer and producer welfare (Berges-Sennou et al., 2004).
-It might have especially a lot of appeal for market development in developing countries (e.g. Anholt, 2005).
+The observed changes in Asia concern most importantly the emergence of modern retail in food retail (Reardon et al., 2011) and the increased consumption of high-value agricultural products (Gulati et al., 2007; Delgado et al., 2008).
+The rapid changes in these markets has led to a large body of research to better try to understand the impacts of these changes on producers, consumers, and on the food system as a whole (e.g. Reardon et al, 2010; Pingali, 2007; Swinnen and Vandeplas, 2010; Maertens and Swinnen, 2009).
+One of the changes in food systems that has recently been documented is the decline of the sales of loose products and the rapid emergence of packed and branded products in food retail in Asia (e.g. Pingali, 2007; Minten et al., 2010).
+For example, the sales of branded rice in traditional markets in Beijing increased by 8% over the course of five years.1 Similar patterns are seemingly seen in other countries in Asia, e.g. in a recent study in Delhi, it was shown that 31%, 70%, and 78% of all rice, wheat atta, and mustard oil sold by traditional retailers was branded (Minten et al., 2010).